Mark your calendar

 - UC Transfer Admission Planner (TAP)

 For details see the Transfer Center Workshops page.

-Spring Quarter 2018: Every Tuesday from 10:30 a.m.-12:30 p.m. (except for the first two weeks and the last week of each quarter), you can drop by Table 5 in the Campus Center dining hall for answers to quick questions on the transfer process and resources available on campus.
+Will return Fall Quarter 2018: Every Tuesday (except for the first two weeks and the last week of each quarter), you can drop by the Campus Center dining hall for answers to quick questions on the transfer process and resources available on campus.

 Transfer Day is a college fair that De Anza organizes every year in the fall.
 This event provides prospective transfer students the opportunity to meet, visit with and collect materials from admissions and outreach representatives from select four-year colleges and universities.

 For many of the participating institutions, Transfer Day represents the only time during the academic year that they will be available in person on the De Anza College campus to provide information about their transfer programs.

 - Private and independent California colleges and universities

 - Out-of-state colleges and universities